roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Lydia is always sleep upon the futon which laid over the library floor.
-And upon that futon Lydia and Yuuyami were sitting now, facing each other.
+And upon that very futon Lydia and Yuuyami were sitting now, facing each other.
-Upon the floor beside a futon, there a pile of nutrition drinks.
+Upon the floor beside a futon, a pile of nutrition drinks was thereat.
 These nutrition drinks were not  articles reproduced by Lydia, but articles reproduced by Yuuyami.
-According to her, a deluxe​ twenty-four hour's combat drink.
+According to her, a deluxe​ twenty-four hours' combat drink.
 Lydia have already taken one.
 In order for Lydia to drink a lot, Yuuyami adjusted a taste to be  refreshingly sweet and easy to drink.